MessageBird, the ‘omnichannel platform-as-a-service,’ raises $200M Series C at $3B valuation – TechCrunch

 One area the company is bolstering, for example, is the automation capabilities of its “Flow Builder” software, which aims to let customer service agents automate a portion of customer queries via AI-powered chatbots and FAQ bots.
 The bigger vision is that Flow Builder evolves to become an RPA (robotic process automation) platform for external business messaging.

-Vis also says that MessageBird is now officially a “work from anywhere” company, even though he was initially slightly skeptical towards remote working.
+Vis also says that MessageBird is now officially a “work from anywhere” company, even though he was initially slightly skeptical toward remote working.
 Now a full convert, he says in many instances at MessageBird the option to work remotely has already resulted in increased productivity and a better work-life balance.
 As the company continues to expand (and with an eye on a future IPO), he also says that being remote-first should help with recruitment, citing talent as any fast-growing company’s biggest challenge.